skandhas/polylife/README.md

 ### Windows

-1) Install GLFW and glm same as OSX.
+1) Install GLFW, boost and glm same as OSX.

 2) Then, open __msvc/Polylife.vcxproj__ and build it.